Amy Allen Horsemanship LLC

 If you would like to purchase, please let me know and I can bring a bag with me to our appointment, or you can pick up by calling me at 360-480-5327 to set up a pick up time.
 If you need it delivered, please order from the mfg. website as I do not ship.

 I am an EasyCare dealer stocking a variety of boots.
 I can help you select the correct boot for you and your horse.
 I fit the boots for correct size and show you how to put them on and take them off.
 I use the Backcountry, Glove and the New Trail on my horses and horses in training.
 They are beneficial in barefoot transition, rehabilitation and riding on trails.

 I sometimes hear of people who have bought boots but have had them come off easily.
-This happens because of incorrect size, the wrong boot or the trim.
+This happens because of incorrect size, the wrong boot or the trim, it can also be mechanical, the horse is landing toe first.
 The fit kit that I use ensures a nice tight fit and saves you the time and hassle of the wrong fit/boot.
 Fitting is for customers only.

 Quarter Crack rehab, 3 months.
 This horse was with me for training.
 I put her on a mineral balanced diet with filtered water, and trimmed her every 2 weeks.